griffin-38/devops-infra-examples/db_cleanup/README.md

 ****

-## Execute Script
+## Pre-Conditions

-Follow these steps to execute the script:
+Follow these steps prior to executing the script:

 1. Create and add a file in your directory: [dbclean]
 2. Passwords for psql connections